SDF–Syrian transitional government clashes (2025–2026)

-The SDF–Syrian transitional government clashes describe a series of armed confrontations between the Kurdish-led Syrian Democratic Forces (SDF) and the post-Assad Syrian Army, which is mainly composed of Sunni Islamist opposition forces originating from the Syrian civil war, along the internal border between the Democratic Autonomous Administration of North and East Syria (DAANES (Note: Also known as AANES)) and the Syrian transitional government (STG).
-As of October 2025, the clashes have been mostly sporadic and limited to exchanges of artillery shelling and small- to medium-arms fire in Dayr Hafir, Manbij, al-Khafsah, Sheikh Maqsood, Deir ez-Zor, and their surrounding areas.
-The clashes, in particular the siege of Sheikh Maqsoud and Ashrafiyah, resulted in the signing of a comprehensive ceasefire agreement on 7 October 2025, which has been violated on several occasions.
+Sporadic armed skirmishes took place between the Kurdish-led Syrian Democratic Forces (SDF) and the post-Assad Syrian Army, which was mainly composed of anti-Assadist opposition forces originating from the Syrian civil war, along the internal border between the Democratic Autonomous Administration of North and East Syria (DAANES (Note: Also known as AANES)) and the Syrian transitional government from 2025 to 2026.

-Arab tribal forces and local gunmen led by the Syrian Army's 86th Division also participated in the clashes in the Deir ez-Zor Governorate.
+Initial clashes in January 2026 were sporadic and limited to exchanges of artillery shelling and small- to medium-arms fire in Dayr Hafir, Manbij, al-Khafsah, Deir ez-Zor, and their surrounding areas; however, heavy fighting and bombardments took place in Sheikh Maqsood and Ashrafiyah during the Aleppo clashes.
+A comprehensive "ceasefire agreement" was signed on 7 October 2025 between the SDF and the Syrian Army, but clashes later resumed in December 2025 and January 2026 as the Syrian Army declared the neighborhoods "legitimate military targets".

+Following the January 2026 northeastern Syria offensive by government forces, up to 80% of the DAANES' territory were captured and ceded to the Syrian government as part of an integration agreement.
+According to the Syrian Observatory for Human Rights, 530 people, including 76 civilians, were killed in clashes between Syria's security and Syrian Democratic Forces.

 Background

 10 March agreement

-During the fall of the Assad regime, a period marked by instability and uncertainty, Turkey and its affiliated militant group, the Syrian National Army (SNA), launched various offensives against Kurdish-controlled areas east of the Euphrates.
-Following months of fighting, which stalled near the Tishrin Dam, and an SDF counteroffensive in December 2024, SDF leader Mazloum Abdi and Syrian transitional government leader Ahmed al-Sharaa signed the U.S.-backed 10 March agreement, (Note: Also known as March agreement) which implemented a country-wide ceasefire and laid out principles for the integration of the DAANES into the new Syrian government.
+During the fall of the Assad regime, a period marked by instability and uncertainty, Turkey and its affiliated militant group, the Syrian National Army (SNA), launched various offensives against Kurdish-controlled areas west of the Euphrates.

+Following months of fighting, which stalled near the Tishrin Dam, and an SDF counteroffensive in December 2024, SDF leader Mazloum Abdi and the Syrian transitional government, led by Syrian President Ahmed al-Sharaa, signed the US-backed 10 March Agreement.
+(Note: Also known as March agreement) The agreement implemented a country-wide ceasefire and laid out principles for the integration of the DAANES into the new Syrian government.
 It envisaged equal representation for minorities in the political process and proposed integrating the SDF's military and civilian structures into the new Syrian state, while allowing the SDF to retain de facto control over border posts and oil fields in Kurdish areas.
 A follow-up agreement in April, which was reportedly also brokered with American involvement, established a joint security framework for the Kurdish enclaves in Sheikh Maqsood and Ashrafiyeh, Aleppo.
-The neighborhoods remained under the control of the Asayish and several smaller Aleppo-based Kurdish groups.
+The neighborhoods remained under the control of the Asayish, when the SDF left on 4 April 2025 as part of the agreement.